Huge California fire grows; Montana blaze threatens towns

 The east end of Northern California's massive Dixie Fire flared up Tuesday as afternoon winds increased, fire officials said.

-The Dixie Fire named after the road where it started on July 14 by Tuesday night covered an area of 766 square miles (1,984 square kilometers) and was 27% contained, according to the California Department of Forestry and Fire Protection.
+The Dixie Fire named after the road where it started on July 14 by Wednesday morning covered 783 square miles (2,027 square kilometers) and was 30% contained, according to the California Department of Forestry and Fire Protection.
 At least 14,000 remote homes were still threatened.

 The Dixie Fire is the largest single fire in California history and the largest currently burning in the U.S. It is about half the size of the August Complex, a series of lightning-caused 2020 fires across seven counties that were fought together and that state officials consider California’s largest wildfire overall.

-The order was expanded Tuesday night to include Lame Deer, a town of about 2,000 where people who fled the fire earlier in the day were sheltering.
-About 600 people in the small community of Ashland and nearby communities were also ordered to leave.
+No homes were reported lost, Rosebud County Sheriff Allen Fulton said.
+Two homes caught fire Tuesday but were saved, including one near Lame Deer.
+Sheriff's deputies used fire extinguishers on the flames and a passing fire helicopter dropped a bucket of water to put it out, Fulton said.

+Heavy winds were forecast to return Wednesday, and authorities were concerned that the fire would again advance toward Ashland and Lame Deer.

-The flames came within about a quarter mile (0.4 kilometers) of a subdivision outside Ashland along the Tongue River.
-Powerful gusts Tuesday caused the blaze to explode across more than 200 square miles (518 square kilometers) as the fire jumped roads, creeks and fire lines created in an attempt to prevent it from growing.
+The flames came right up to a subdivision outside Ashland along the Tongue River and were within several miles of the town by Wednesday morning.
+Powerful gusts Tuesday caused the blaze to explode across more than 230 square miles (600 square kilometers) as the fire jumped roads, creeks and fire lines created in an attempt to prevent it from growing.
+It was 0% contained Wednesday morning.

 Heat waves and historic drought tied to climate change have made wildfires harder to fight in the American West.
 Scientists have said climate change has made the region much warmer and drier in the past 30 years and will continue to make the weather more extreme and wildfires more frequent and destructive.
 The fires across the West come as parts of Europe are also enduring large blazes spurred by tinder-dry conditions.